Loway/QueueMetricsHowTos/QueueMetricsInstall.md

 If you have a single Asterisk server and have not modified the PARTITION value in the Qloader configuration add (or, if exists, modify), in the configuration.properties file, the following value:

     default.queue_log_file=sql:P001
+    callfile.dir=tcp:admin:password@ip-address
+    		# user:pass are the credentials for the Asterisk's AMI interface.
+    		# You might have to configure a user in each of the
+    		# Asterisk servers' /etc/manager.conf file.
+    		# serverhost is the IP address of that server.

 QueueMetrics is now already able to retrieve information from Asterisk.
 Instead, if you have a server cluster add or modify these values as follows: